bullgare/js-logger/README.md

 ### For viewing errors and messages in your google analytics account
 you need to proceed to **Standard Reporting** &rarr; **Content** &rarr; **Events** &rarr; **Overview** &rarr; **Custom Javascript Message**(**Custom Javascript Error**).

-And of course google analytics must be enabled with a standard code like that:
+And of course google analytics must be enabled with a standard code like that (it's better to do it after initializing **Logger**):
 ```javascript
 var _gaq = _gaq || [];
 _gaq.push(['_setAccount', 'UA-XXX']);